andyeske/FOFA/README.md

 # Enforce a maximum aircraft utilization percentage (max_uti)
 max_uti = 101

-# Fix the baseline fleet assignment on certain routes (fixed_routes)
+# Fix the baseline fleet assignment on certain route segments (fixed_routes)
 fixed_routes = []
   ```

-Here, the system-wide sensitivity parameters include: the maximum load factor (i.e., establishing the maximum RPK/ASK ratio across the network); the maximum aircraft utilization percentage (i.e., dictating whether the fleet can be used more or less than the baseline), and the fixed routes (i.e., enforcing whether the baseline fleet assignment is employed on certain routes).
-In the example above, ```max_LF = 85``` and  ```max_uti = 101``` indicate that the optimized fleet assignment will result in a network with at most a 85% load factor and an aircraft utilization of 101% over the baseline.
+Here, the system-wide sensitivity parameters include: the maximum load factor (i.e., establishing the maximum RPK/ASK ratio across the network); the maximum aircraft utilization percentage (i.e., dictating whether the fleet can be used more or less than the baseline), and the fixed routes (i.e., enforcing whether to directly fix the baseline fleet assignment on certain route segments).
+In the example above:
+* ```max_LF = 85``` and  ```max_uti = 101``` constrain the optimized fleet assignment to a network with at most a 85% load factor and an aircraft utilization of 101% over the baseline.
+* Meanwhile, ```fixed_routes = []``` indicates that no route is fixed.
+While FOFA can enforce specific fleet assignments on several route segments, this situation can also make the problem unfeasible.

 Depending on the problem complexity, it could be useful to edit some of the Gurobi solver parameters detailed in 'Step 2'.